talkersource/talkersource.github.io/_info/cheeseplant.md

 ## The Source

-By popular request, I decided to release the source code for CPH as a historical monument.
+By popular request, I decided to release the [source code for CPH][cph-src] as a historical monument.
 Please read the README.SRC that's included with it before asking me ANY questions about it.